-At Point Hacks, we’re usually all about the fun you can have in Business and First Class.
-Flying in Economy doesn’t usually get you the same exceptional value, but regional flights turn this equation on its head.
+At Point Hacks, we often like to showcase all the fun you can have in Business and First Class.
+Flying in Economy doesn’t usually get you the same exceptional value when using points, but regional flights turn this equation on its head.
 With cash fares often very expensive on these short legs, using your points for a reward seat can be an excellent choice.

 Regional reward seats can be excellent value